Canada–Democratic Republic of the Congo relations: 1990s

 During 1997–1998, former Canadian Prime Minister Joe Clark was employed by the Vancouver, Canada-based First Quantum Minerals as a political adviser to the newly established Congolese president, Laurent-Désiré Kabila.
 Clark also co-directed a 58-member election observers team from the Carter Center during the DRC's 2006 elections.
-From 1993–present, former Canadian Prime Minister Brian Mulroney has been on the board of directors of Barrick Gold Corporation, serving as Chairman of the company's International Advisory Board, during which time Barrick acquired gold mining concessions in the D.R.
+From 1993–present, former Canadian Prime Minister Brian Mulroney has been on the board of directors of Barrick Mining, serving as Chairman of the company's International Advisory Board, during which time Barrick acquired gold mining concessions in the D.R.
 Congo in 1996, and relinquished them in 1998.
 According to Barrick's chairman, Peter Munk, Mulroney was recruited because "[h]e has great contacts.
 He knows every dictator in the world on a first name basis".
 A third Canadian ex-Prime Minister, Jean Chrétien, held meetings with D.R.
 Congo politicians in Kinshasa during January 2005.
 Since 2008, former prime minister Paul Martin has been co-chair of the Governing Council of the Congo Basin Forest Fund, a multi-donor sustainable and community forestry initiative which was founded to protect the Congo Basin rain forests that are shared by the D.R.
 Congo and nine other central African nations.